Bregman-Wasserstein divergence: geometry and applications: Bregman-Wasserstein divergence

-That is, under the primal coordinate system, $x_{\gamma_t}$ is a constant velocity straight line in $X$.
-Similarly, $\gamma$ is a {\it dual geodesic} (i.e., $\nabla^*$-geodesic) if $y_{\gamma_t}$ is a constant velocity straight line in $Y$.
-Note that unless the Bregman generator $\Omega$ is quadratic, these are {\it not} geodesics with respect to the Levi-Civita connection $\overline{\nabla}$ induced by the metric $g$, and are not distance-minimizing.
-The primal and dual geodesics (and connections) are motivated by their naturalness in applications.
-For example, in the context of an exponential family (Section \ref{sec:exp.family}), the primal and dual geodesics correspond to the exponential and mixture interpolations. \end{itemize}
+\begin{remark} Unless the Bregman generator $\Omega$ is quadratic, the primal and dual geodesics are {\it not} Riemannian geodesics (with respect to the Levi-Civita connection $\overline{\nabla}$ induced by the metric $g$), and are not distance-minimizing.
+The primal and dual geodesics are motivated by their naturalness in applications.
+For example, they show up naturally in the generalized Pythagorean theorem (see Theorem \ref{thm:Bregman.Pyth} below) which characterizes projections with respect to the Bregman divergence.
+Also, in the context of exponential family (see Section \ref{sec:exp.family}), the primal and dual geodesics correspond respectively to the exponential and mixture interpolations. \end{remark}

-The dually flat geometry leads to an elegant formulation of the {\it generalized Pythagorean theorem} which is fundamental in applications.
+The {\it generalized Pythagorean theorem} is fundamental in applications of the Bregman divergence.
+In Section \ref{sec:Pyth} we will obtain a generalized Pythagorean {\it inequality} for the Bregman-Wasserstein divergence.

-\begin{theorem}[Generalized Pythagorean theorem for Bregman divergence] Let $p \in M$.
+\begin{theorem}[Generalized Pythagorean theorem for Bregman divergence] Let $p \in \M$.
 Let $(\gamma_t)_{0 \leq t \leq 1}$ be a primal geodesic with $\gamma_0 = p$ and $(\sigma_t)_{0 \leq t \leq 1}$ be a dual geodesic with $\sigma_0 = p$.
 Then for $0 \leq t \leq 1$ we have